 - Ine & Mike at B&B De Nach Wacht & restaurant In’t Klein Stadhuis in Ypres, for looking after us so well during our trip to France & Belgium in May 2015

-- The contributors, compilers & publishers of the Canada at War, Canadian Great War Project, Commonwealth War Graves Commission, Estevan War Memorial, Everyman Remembered, Keswick at War, Lives of the First World War, Saskatchewan Virtual War Memorial, War Memorials Online, and other web sites from which valuable information was obtained
+- The contributors, compilers & publishers of the A Street Near You, Canada at War, Canadian Great War Project, Commonwealth War Graves Commission, Estevan War Memorial, Everyman Remembered, Keswick at War, Lives of the First World War, Saskatchewan Virtual War Memorial, War Memorials Online, and other web sites from which valuable information was obtained

 - All those connected with the Tower of London Poppies, the Birmingham Ice Sculptures and the British Legion Remembrance Garden.